-F7.1 SPL shall be the horizontal distance from the forward face of the mast spar, ignoring any fittings and tracks, measured on or near the centerline of the boat, to the extremity of the spinnaker pole.

-- F7.2 TPS shall be the greatest horizontal distance from the forward face of the mast spar, ignoring any fittings and tracks at its lowest point above the deck or coach roof to the foremost of: - a) the point of attachment of the tacking point of any spinnaker or any headsail set flying, or - b) the extremity of the bowsprit.
+- F7.1 SPL shall be the horizontal distance from the forward face of the mast spar, ignoring any fittings and tracks, measured on or near the centerline of the boat, to the extremity of the spinnaker pole. - F7.2 TPS shall be the greatest horizontal distance from the forward face of the mast spar, ignoring any fittings and tracks at its lowest point above the deck or coach roof to the foremost of: - a) the point of attachment of the tacking point of any spinnaker or any headsail set flying, or - b) the extremity of the bowsprit.

-If there is any other point of attachment of the tacking point of a headsail set flying, between the bowsprit outer point and the mast, respective distances from these points to the mast shall be recorded as TPS1, TPS2, etc... from the foremost point to the mast.
+If there is any other point of attachment of the tacking point of a headsail set flying, between the bowsprit outer point and the mast, respective distances from these points to the mast shall be recorded as TPS1, TPS2, etc ... from the foremost point to the mast.

-- F7.3 a) If bowsprit can be moved sideways from the centerline this shall be recorded as "YES" and if not as "NO". - b) Mutlihulls: If the spinnaker may be tacked off the boat's centerline this shall be recorded as "YES" and if not as "NO". - F7.4 WPL shall be the horizontal distance from the forward face of the mast spar, ignoring any fittings and tracks, measured on or near the centerline of the boat, to the extremity of the whisker pole that may be set on leeward to set a headsail.
+- F7.3 a) If a bowsprit can be moved sideways from the centerline this shall be recorded as "YES" and if not as "NO". - b) Mutlihulls: If the spinnaker may be tacked off the boat's centerline this shall be recorded as "YES" and if not as "NO". - F7.4 WPL shall be the horizontal distance from the mast spar, ignoring any fittings and tracks, to the extremity of the whisker pole, set perpendicular to the centerline, that may be set on leeward to set a headsail.